 \section{Variation of $\kappa$}

-Proceeding now to the effects of varying $\kappa$, we present a map of spacetimes in the $\kappa$ vs $\gamma$ parameter space for $a = 0.25$ in figure \ref{fig:Turner a = 0.25}.
+Proceeding now to the effects of varying $\kappa$, we present a map of spacetimes in the $\kappa$ vs $\gamma$ parameter space for $a = 0.25$ in figure~\ref{fig:Turner a = 0.25}.
 Here, we have color-coded each of the respective domains, and indicated some useful boundaries.

-Additionally, we append the suffix ``a" to a domain to indicate when the cosmological features and regions are no longer present as they have been pushed out \textit{beyond} $r = + \infty$, making them have an Anti-de Sitter background.
+Additionally, we append the suffix ``a" to the domain name to indicate when the cosmological features ($\mathrm{H}_\mathrm{C})$ and $(\mathcal{E}_\mathrm{C}$) and regions ($\mathrm{H}_\mathrm{C}$ and $\mathrm{S}^+$) are no longer present as they have been pushed out \textit{beyond} $r = + \infty$, leaving them with an Anti-de Sitter background.
 For instance, Domain IVa may be thought of as Domain IV but without the cosmological ergosurface $\mathcal{E}_\mathrm{C}$ and horizon $\mathrm{H}_\mathrm{C}$, and the corresponding cosmological ergoregion $\mathrm{E}$ and cosmological spacelike region $\mathrm{S}^+$.
 This thus gives Domain IVa the structure of black hole spacetimes of GR Kerr-AdS.
-We present the additional domains appearing with $\kappa < 0$ in table \ref{tab:domains neg}.
+We present the additional domains appearing with $\kappa < 0$ in table~\ref{tab:domains neg}.

-We have four relevant domain boundaries in figure \ref{fig:Turner a = 0.25}.
+We have four relevant domain boundaries in figure~\ref{fig:Turner a = 0.25}.
 Firstly, we have $\gamma = \frac{2}{3}$ denoting the \textit{Empty} spacetime discussed earlier.

 Secondly, we have the dashed diagonal line separating Domain IV from Domain V and Domain III from VI.
-Looking at table \ref{tab:domains}, we see that the transition between IV and V, when the extremal ergosurface cosmological limit $\mathcal{E}_{\mathrm{ex(c)}}$ is crossed, has the loss of the outer $\mathcal{E}_{\mathrm{O}}$ and cosmological $\mathcal{E}_{\mathrm{C}}$ ergosurfaces.
+Looking at table~\ref{tab:domains}, we see that the transition between IV and V, when the extremal ergosurface cosmological limit $\mathcal{E}_{\mathrm{ex(c)}}$ is crossed, has the loss of the outer $\mathcal{E}_{\mathrm{O}}$ and cosmological $\mathcal{E}_{\mathrm{C}}$ ergosurfaces.
 We see the same loss of these ergosurfaces when going from III to VI.
 While VI has the horizon labelled as $\mathrm{H}_\mathrm{I}$, we recall that it serves as a cosmological horizon here.
-This line is thus given by \eqref{eq: UPS}, from the vanishing of $D^{\mathcal{E}}$ \eqref{eq:ergodisc}.
-The condition in \eqref{eq:gamma ex restric} restricts this line to $\gamma < \frac{2}{3}$, as can be seen.
+This line is thus given by~\eqref{eq: UPS}, from the vanishing of $D^{\mathcal{E}}$~\eqref{eq:ergodisc}.
+The condition in~\eqref{eq:gamma ex restric} restricts this line to $\gamma < \frac{2}{3}$, as can be seen.